Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-I just finished watching episode #109 of The Grid on Kelby TV, featuring an online portfolio critique.
+I finished watching episode #109 of The Grid on Kelby TV, featuring an online portfolio critique.
 The horror.
-I learned that plenty of photographers don't know how to create a photography website.
+I learned that plenty of photographers don’t know how to create a photography website.
 Let’s discuss how to create a photography web site.

 How Do You Know What You Want?

-There were a number of different site designs during the critique and one thing became very clear to me.
-Most people never actually thought about what they want to accomplish by putting their photos online.
+There were several different site designs during the critique and one thing became very clear to me.
+Most people never actually thought about what they want to accomplish by posting photos online.

 So, what are some common requirements that visitors want to see in a photography website?